Project Greek Island

-Project Greek Island was a United States government continuity program located at the Greenbrier hotel in West Virginia.
+Project Greek Island (previously code-named "Project Casper") was a United States government continuity program located at the Greenbrier hotel in West Virginia.
 The facility was decommissioned in 1992 after the program was exposed by The Washington Post.
+It is now known as the Greenbrier Bunker.

 Construction

 In the late 1950s, the United States government approached The Greenbrier resort and sought its assistance in creating a secret emergency relocation center to house the United States Congress due to the Cuban revolution and soon after the Cuban Missile Crisis.
 The classified, underground facility was built at the same time as the West Virginia Wing, an above-ground addition to the hotel, from 1959 to 1962.
 For 30 years, The Greenbrier owners maintained an agreement with the federal government that, in the event of an international crisis, the entire resort property would be converted to government use, specifically as the emergency location for the legislative branch.

 The project used a cut-and-cover style construction method for the creation of the bunker, where material, known as spoil, is removed from the surface and carried away from the site to create a space in which the bunker is constructed.
 In the case of the Project Greek Island Bunker, the spoil was used in the expansion of a 9-hole golf course and as fill material in a runway extension project at the local municipal airfield.
 This prevented detection of the project.